Islamic veiling practices by country: India

-In North India, where ghagra choli & salwar kameez are the dominant female clothing, Muslim women cover their head with their dupatta, as in the case of Muhammadi Begum.
+In North India, where ghagra choli and salwar kameez are the dominant female clothing, Muslim women cover their head with their dupatta, as in the case of Muhammadi Begum.
 However, in South India, Muslim women utilise the free end of the sari to cover their heads, as in the case of Fathima Beevi.

-Burqas, niqabs & hijabs have a long history of being present in India, but they weren't widespread among the masses.
-Both Muslim & Hindu women use the same types of native clothing.
-Muslim women cover their heads with their dupatta or the loose end of the sari, resembling the Hindu ghoonghat, making it difficult to separate them from similarly dressed Hindu women.
+Burqas, niqabs and hijabs have a long history in India, but are not widespread.
+Muslim women cover their heads with their dupatta or the loose end of the sari, resembling the Hindu ghoonghat, making it difficult to distinguish them from Hindu women.